Frequently Asked Questions

-Q. If a student needs to improve English skills, is it possible to come to UNCG and study with the INTERLINK program before beginning graduate study?
+Q. If a student needs to improve English skills, is it possible to come to UNCG and study with the Pathways or the INTERLINK program before beginning graduate study?

 A. Yes, this is possible.
 Usually students complete their English study in their home country before applying for admission.
-It is also possible, however, for students to be admitted to one of our master’s programs with the conditions among others that they improve their English skills by study with INTERLINK (for anywhere from nine weeks to one year), and passing the TOEFL exam.
+It is also possible, however, for students to be admitted to one of our master’s programs with the conditions among others that they improve their English skills by study with Pathways or INTERLINK (depending on the score of your language exam, for anywhere from nine weeks to one year), and passing the language exam.

 Conditions might also include taking undergraduate courses in Computer Science or Mathematics that might be required by the Department for admission into our master’s program.
 Students in INTERLINK’s level five may take one or two UNCG Computer Science classes at the same time they are completing English study.
 Either or both of these classes might fulfill any departmental prerequisite requirements, and may be taken in the final semester at INTERLINK.
 Normally, the Department allows students to begin master’s study in the next possible semester following their achievement of all the conditions for admission.
 If Computer Science courses, which students must take as part of the conditions for full admission, have not been completed when the student completes INTERLINK, there would be more like a two-stage process.
 Since the Department has little financial support to offer foreign students, such students must be supported by their own (or government or family) resources.